brittanyrw/emojiscreen/README.md

 3. Download the project to your computer.
 Click on the `Clone or Download` button.
 Copy the HTTPS github repo link.
 4. In your terminal, navigate to where you would like to save the project (such as `cd Desktop`).
 Run the following command, replacing the following link with your copied link: `git clone https://github.com/your-username-will-be-here/emojiscreen.git`;
 5. In the terminal, navigate into the folder `cd emojiscreen`.
 6. OPTIONAL: If you would like to view the project locally, open the `index.html` file in your browser.
 To access `data.json`, you must run a web server.
-First, [download Python](https://www.python.org/downloads/).
+First, [download Python](https://www.python.org/downloads/) if you do not have it already.
 Then open a new terminal window, navigate to your project folder (you should be inside of the `emojiscreen` folder when running this command) and run the following [command](https://docs.python.org/2/library/simplehttpserver.html): `python -m SimpleHTTPServer 8000`.
 Navigate to localhost:8000 in your browser to see the project locally.
 7. Open the `emojiscreen` project in your text editor of choice.
 Edit the `data.json` file and add a new object for your movie, TV show or musical at the bottom of the file.
 Make sure there is a comma between your object and the object above.
 Refer to the card overview above for requirements for the different object keys.

 Use the following object as a template: